 For a while, I tried to keep up.
 I tried surgery, chemicals, potions and experiments, but nothing worked; I always remained precisely the same, and every surgeon reported it as a fight to get anywhere near the area I wanted to change.
 My body was impenetrable, inviolable, and completely unwilling – or, more likely, unable – to evolve.

 Language changes.
 Tongues change.
 Speech patterns change.
 I’d meet fellow English people on my travels, and their speech was evolving.
 I began to panic.
 How would I be understood?
 Thankfully, the media helped, and I watched enough news to understand some of the changes.
-It was slow and painfully hard, with my un-evolved brain refusing to give in to every painful rehearsal I had to do.
+It was slow and painfully hard, with my un-evolved brain refusing to give in, or to make it easy during every painful rehearsal.
 My accent and speech must be so different to how it was when I was first born.

 The centuries and millennia rolled past, and I watched as the world changed and adapted.
 Major wars had long ceased, and the world was politically united, both internationally and inter-galactically.
 It turned out that humanity was actually one of the oldest species in the galaxy.
 I watched as, in time, my fellow human beings – if you can still call them that – began to evolve beyond the need for physical bodies.
 One by one, humanity ascended to a higher plane of existence.
 It was a joyous time of rapture, and I watched with amazement and fascination.
 And more than my fair share of envy.
 I remained resolutely physical.